viamrobotics/docs/docs/components/movement-sensor/wheeled-odometry.md

 - Configure your rover as a [wheeled base component](/components/base/wheeled/).
 Make sure to configure the base width and circumference, as these measurements as a property of the base are vital for accurate odometry estimations by your movement sensor.
 This movement sensor accesses these values through the base's `GetProperties()` API method.
 - Configure each of the position-reporting motors [as motor components](/components/motor/).
-- Then, proceed to [configure](#configuration) a `wheeledodometry` movement sensor with the name of each of the motor components.
+- Then, proceed to [configure](#configuration) a `wheeled-odometry` movement sensor with the name of each of the motor components.

 ## Configuration